 This session builds on the foundation of Creating Structure in OmniFocus 3.
-You'll learn how to leverage this structure and practical ways to be intentional and focused as you bring your actions and projects to fruition.
+You’ll learn how to leverage this structure to navigate your days with grace and ease.

-Watch this session and learn techniques and best practices for:
+Attend this live session and learn techniques and best practices for:

 - Using OmniFocus to home in on the actions that are most relevant, even when there are many things that you could be doing in any given moment.